 - Can a green card holder stay outside the US for 6 months?

-- How long can a non citizen live in the US?
+- How long can an American citizen live abroad?

-- How long can I stay in America?
+- How long can I stay outside Canada?

 Can a green card holder stay outside the US for 6 months?